Asthma in children and adolescents

 - Keep food out of bedrooms.

 Reducing Humidity in the House.
 Living in a damp environment is counterproductive.
-Humidity levels should not exceed 30 - 50%.
+Humidity levels should not exceed 30 to 50%.

 - Fix all leaky faucets and pipes, and eliminate collections of water around the outside of the house.

-- Dehumidify basements, but empty humidifiers and clean them daily with vinegar solution.
+- Dehumidify basements, but empty dehumidifiers and clean them daily with vinegar solution.

 - Clean often any moldy surfaces in the basement or in other areas of the home.

-- Avoid prolonged used of vaporizers to manage symptoms during asthma attacks.
+- Avoid prolonged use of vaporizers to manage symptoms during asthma attacks.